Chandrika is a News Editor at CNN Digital, a writer/producer for CNN Domestic shows, a planning producer and assignment editor at CNN International.

 During the past several years she has been a part of CNN's news-gathering teams that won several prestigious awards.
-This includes Emmy awards for the Israel/Gaza conflict and the coverage of the war in Syria in 2013; Peabody awards for the Gulf Oil Spill in 2010, for the Presidential Elections in 2008, for Hurricane Katrina in 2005; and a DuPont-Columbia award for the Tsunami in South Asia in 2006.
+This includes Emmy awards for the Israel/Gaza conflict and the coverage of the war in Syria in 2013; Peabody awards for the Gulf Oil Spill in 2010, the Presidential Elections in 2008, and for Hurricane Katrina in 2005; and a DuPont-Columbia award for the Tsunami in South Asia in 2006.

 Prior to joining CNN, Chandrika worked for the Dallas Times Herald as a business reporter and columnist.
-She is one of the first South Asian columnists at a major US newspaper.
+She's one of the first South Asian columnists at a major US newspaper.
 Chandrika has been a news writer and field producer for KDFW and WFAA in Dallas, and has worked as a general assignment reporter for the Raleigh News & Observer.
 She has had some international exposure -- she was a prime time anchor and executive producer for three years at TVi in New Delhi, India's first satellite news network.

 Chandrika has a Master's in Public Administration from Harvard University's Kennedy School of Government; a Master's in Journalism from the University of North Carolina at Chapel Hill, and a Bachelor's in Business from the University of Ottawa, Canada.

 She loves travel & music, and often sings Bollywood songs at events in Atlanta.